 Element Field Description 1 License Expiration Date When a valid license key is imported the expiration date automatically updates to the date when processing of files will stop.
 At time of installation the default license is valid for 24 hours.
 During this time files will be processed and a license should be requested.
-2 Sanitization Quota The first figure represents the number of files that have been processed.
-The second figure represents the licensed quota of files to be processed.
+2 Sanitization Quota The first figure represents the current consumed size per file.
+The second figure represents the licensed size quota of files to be processed.
+See See Sanitization Quota (V9.6.3) for a more complete explanation.
 3 Generate License Request Click Generate to produce a license request package.
 The file licensePackage.zip is generated and located in your downloads folder.
 Pass this file to Votiro Support.
 A license key will be generated and returned to you within 24 hours of receipt of the request.
 4 Import License Enter the license key provided by Votiro Support and click Import .
 Successful validation automatically updates License expiration date and Sanitization quota information.
 The license key disappears.
-Note Votiro's Secure File Gateway is activated up to five minutes after the license key import.
+Note Votiro Cloud is activated up to five minutes after the license key import.